Langstone Harbour: Wildlife

 The harbour is home to an extensive range of marine and bird life.
 Fifty species of fish have been found in the harbour.
 The harbour's bird life is even richer, the harbour hosting a wide range of species some of which are represented by over 10,000 individuals.
-This is in a large part due to the Royal Society for the Protection of Birds acquiring harbour's islands and a number of tidal areas in 1978 and turning them into bird sanctuaries.
+This is in a large part due to the Royal Society for the Protection of Birds acquiring islands and a number of tidal areas in 1978 and turning them into bird sanctuaries.
 As a result of the number of birds the harbour as become a popular spot for bird watchers.

 Seals occasionally appear in the harbour in winter.
 American hard-shelled clams have been found in the harbour spreading from an initial release site on the lower River Test.
 The harbour is also home to a population of Sand smelt.

 On 31 July 2008 a 26-foot (8-metre), 7-tonne northern bottlenose whale was beached on a mudflat in Langstone Harbour.
 A rescue operation was carried out to try to save the whale off the south coast of England and managed to free the whale from mudflats using a special lifting pontoon but it remained in shallow water.
 A decision was made to give the whale a lethal injection as a blood test revealed that it was suffering from kidney failure.
 If the whale swam into deeper water it could take up to two days to die naturally from renal failure.
 The whale ended up about 3000 mi off course due to its illness.

+Water quality

+The quality of water in the harbour was called into question when samples taken in 2022 were found to contain traces of numerous chemical compounds including prescribed medicines.
+The harbour has outflow from a water treatment plant.

+Economy

+In most years since 2011, the harbour made a loss.
+About a third of its income comes from dredged sand, which is reliant upon a single dredger.
+In 2023, a government grant of £233,000 would be spent on upgrading facilities for local fishing and leisure boating.

 Wrecks

 There are several boat wrecks in the harbour.
 One of these is a tug dating from 8 May 1941.
 The tug named the Irishman was sunk by a magnetic mine and now rests partially submerged at low tide.
 A slightly older wreck dating from 1926 is a Bucket dredger named the Withern.
 Of unrecorded age is the wreck of the Excelsior, an 80-foot-long barge.
 The harbour also contains a wrecked landing craft that rests with its bows almost permanently above the surface.

 Close to the entrance of the harbour, there is a wrecked Phoenix breakwater type C. It was originally constructed to form part of a World War 2 Mulberry Harbour.

-Various artefacts have been found from the prison hulks that were kept in the harbour during the Napoleonic wars.
+Various artefacts have been found from the prison hulks that were kept in the harbour during the Napoleonic Wars.